 Visiting hours will be held at the Jones, Walton, Sheridan Funeral Home at 1895 Broad St in Cranston, on Friday, August 23rd from 4-7.
 There will be a service on Saturday, the 24th, at 10:00 in the same location.
 Burial at Pawtuxet Memorial Cemetery, Warwick, RI, followed by a reception at the Shriners' Imperial Room, located at One Rhodes Place, Cranston, RI

-To send flowers to Richard P. Weber's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard P. Weber, please visit our floral store.